 You might be wondering why a post like this is on Android Police.
 The explanation is pretty simple — our smartphones transmit a tremendous amount of personal data.
 While most of that is sent over encrypted channels, like HTTPS, most phones and tablets still auto-connect to potentially-insecure public Wi-Fi networks.
 Even if you stick to cellular data, you're still probably subject to data collection by your carrier.

 Should I host my own VPN?

 There are advantages and disadvantages to making your own VPN server.
 Here are the main points to keep in mind when deciding what to do.

 - It's usually cheaper or on-par with paying for a VPN subscription.

 - You can use the VPN server for other things, like hosting a website or Nextcloud installation.

-- Websites that ban VPNs probably won't detect yours, because it won't be on an IP block list.
+- Websites and services that ban VPNs probably won't detect yours, because it won't be on an IP block list.
 This doesn't apply to Android apps, since they can detect when any kind of VPN/proxy is being used.